Leading practices when upgrading

 Upgrades often require a few changes to the configuration files, so upgrading a production site may cause some downtime on your search pages.

 When upgrading from Coveo for Sitecore 4 to Coveo for Sitecore 5 or from On-Premises to the Cloud using custom configuration, consider testing the new setup (Coveo for Sitecore 5 or Cloud) on a fresh instance.
 This way you will avoid any unrelated configuration issue that might result from a bad merge or manipulation.

-When actively developing a website, it’s generally recommended that you upgrade to each new monthly release of Coveo for Sitecore.
-Then, once you go live, it’s recommended that you upgrade only once or twice a year to make sure that you take advantage of the latest enhancements and bug fixes.
-While you might not want to upgrade a site that is running smoothly and without issues, these recommendations are based on the fact that upgrades become more complex as your current release becomes older.
+When actively developing a website, we recommend that you upgrade to each new release of Coveo for Sitecore.
+Then, once you go live, we recommend that you upgrade only once or twice a year to make sure that you take advantage of the latest enhancements and bug fixes.
+While you might not want to upgrade a site that’s running smoothly and without issues, these recommendations are based on the fact that upgrades become more complex as your current release becomes older.

-If you encounter a problem or a bug that needs to be fixed, refer to the releases notes to find out if the issue has already been fixed.
+If you encounter a problem or a bug that needs to be fixed, see the release notes to find out if the issue has already been fixed.
 If so, you need to upgrade to the associated release.
-If not, look at our Q&A portal to find an appropriate solution.
+If not, check Coveo Connect (Collaborate tab) to find an appropriate solution.
 Alternatively, you can report the problem to our support team.
-Issues fixed in the product are usually available in the next monthly release, or in hotfixes for critical ones.
+Issues fixed in the product are usually available in the next release, or in hotfixes for critical ones.